monotech/EGA-Mono-Composite-Coverter/README.md

 This plugs onto an EGA card's feature connector, such as the IBM EGA card.

-It adds a crystal clear monochrome composite output in two places.
+It adds a crystal clear monochrome composite output in two places, untainted by the colour subcarrier.

-*One internal 4-pin header, meant for the IBM 5155's internal amber CRT, which takes a standard composite video input.
+* One internal 4-pin header, meant for the IBM 5155's internal amber CRT, which takes a standard composite video input.

-*And one at the rear of the EGA card, on one of the usually unconnected RCA jacks.
+* And one at the rear of the EGA card, on one of the usually unconnected RCA jacks.

-The rear RCA jack output only applies to cards that have this RCA jack connected to the feature connector (P1 on the IBM EGA card: the top RCA jack).
+  * The rear RCA jack output only applies to cards that have this RCA jack connected to the feature connector (P1 on the IBM EGA card: the top RCA jack).

+You must set the card to CGA-compatible mode.
+If the card tries to output EGA-Hi-Res modes, the composite output will be unsupported by most monitors.

 Simplified the schematic to reduce BoM and board size.